labctl/labctl-docs/docs/guide/config-engine.md

 Templates allow us to render CLI snippets using variables, the real power behind Config Engine comes from the knowledge of your network.
 At a high level this allows us:
 1. Declare logical variables as part of the topology.
 E.g add an IP address to a node/link.
 2. Easily template network links and nodes.
 Variables are pre-processed to allow templates to simply use local and far-end variables.
 3. Send commands to a router (we know the kind of router).
 This includes knowledge of how to log in and even enable configuration transactions when required.
+This is covered in the [next section](/guide/config-engine-tx)

 The Config Engine uses Golang's Text Templates as the templating language.
 We'll cover the basics with many examples, but there are also great external resources covering the [Go template syntax](https://learn.hashicorp.com/tutorials/nomad/go-template-syntax).